frankhecker/gettingdatacoursera/CodeBook.md

 their names.
 However not all of them appear to be appropriate for inclusion in the analysis: In particular, many of the variables do not represent original measurements but rather are variables derived in some way from the original measurements.

-This analysis is conservative in terms of which variables to include; it reflects the following
-decisions:
+The analysis done in this course project is conservative in terms of which variables to include; it reflects the following decisions:

 * Include variables that represent means and standard deviations of raw measurements in the X, Y, and Z directions (e.g.,